Our Lady of Consolation: Cult of the Blessed Virgin Mary

 In Malta, the feast is celebrated on the last Sunday of October with pyrotechnic displays by Our Lady of Consolation Fireworks Factory.
 The Feast Day in Rome for Our Lady of Consolation is January 31; in the United States it is the Saturday after the Feast of Saint Augustine (August 28).

-Prominent images in various countries

 Argentina

-Pope Benedict XVI granted a decree of canonical coronation towards the venerated 17th-century image of Our Lady of Consolation in Sumampa, Argentina, on 21 November 2009.
+Pope Benedict XVI granted a decree of canonical coronation for the venerated 17th—century image of Our Lady of Consolation in Sumampa, Argentina, on 21 November 2009.

+Pope Francis issued a decree to raise the namesake shrine in Sampacho to the status of minor basilica on 12 March 2024 for the Diocese of Villa de la Concepción del Río Cuarto.
+The elevation rites took place on 10 June 2024, presided by the Archbishop of Cordoba, Cardinal Ángel Sixto Rossi.

 Belgium

-Pope Pius X granted a decree of pontifical coronation in 19 June 1907 towards a Pietà image dating from 1535 in the Franciscan church of Leuven.
-The image, also known as “Our Lady of Koorts” or “Our Lady of Fever” due to its longstanding claim to heal the sick, was renamed Our Lady of Consolation of the Afflicted by popular demand.
+Pope Pius X granted a decree of pontifical coronation on 16 June 1907 towards a Pietà image dating from 1535 in the Franciscan church of Leuven.
+The rite of coronation was executed by the former Archbishop of Mechelen, Cardinal Désiré-Joseph Mercier.
+The image, also known as "Our Lady of Koorts" or "Our Lady of Fever" due to its longstanding claim to heal the sick, was renamed Our Lady of Consolation of the Afflicted by popular demand.